Frequently Asked Questions

 Why does Local Contexts use the term “Traditional Knowledge”?

 While we recognize the interchangeability of the terms “Traditional Knowledge” and “Indigenous knowledge,” we use Traditional Knowledge as it is used in international legal contexts and is inclusive for communities that may more readily identify as local communities.
-Read more about our use of “community” in the question Who owns a community’s Labels? below.
+Read more about our use of “community” in the question Why does Local Contexts use the terminology “community”? below.

 Do I need permission to use the Labels?

 Labels are for use by Indigenous communities and local organizations.
 Communities can apply your Labels within your own community or in external institutions or repositories through the Hub.
-You will need to register on the Local Contexts Hub to customize and apply your Labels.
-Read more about the Hub on our Getting Started on the Hub page.
+Read more in the next question, Who owns a community’s Labels? below.

 Who owns a community’s Labels?

-A community’s customized suite of Labels is shared with institutions and individual researchers under an exclusive license for use in institutional content management systems, information infrastructures, catalog records, databases, data repositories, and publications where appropriate.
-Other uses will need to be approved by each community as needed.
+A community’s customized suite of Labels is shared with institutions and individual researchers through the Hub under an exclusive license for use.
+Additional uses will need to be approved by each community as needed.

 For more information, see our Indigenous Data Sovereignty Agreement.